-Beginning on the reverse side of your Award Document, you will find a total of three pages of CHRP Grant Terms and Conditions.
-You should read and familiarize yourself with all 16 terms and conditions that apply to your CHRP award.
+Beginning on the reverse side of your award document, you will find your award's grant terms and conditions.
 The same conditions can also be found in the Grant Owner's Manual, which is available on online at www.cops.usdoj.gov.
+Please read and familiarize yourself with these conditions.